 Will the itching go away after delivery?

 There is still much to be learned about the exact causes of ICP and its manifestation.
 ICP is sometimes a result of an underlying liver disorder.
 It is normal for patients to continue itching for some time after delivery, particularly with cases that have been prolonged or in cases where a patient has had several pregnancies in a short time frame, however special attention should be given to patients whose itching intensifies after delivery or does not go away at all.
-Postpartum Serum Bile Acid testing and Liver Function testing are suggested for ICP patients to ensure overall health.
-A differential diagnosis may include underlying genetic disorder or chronic liver disease such as Hepatitis C, AIDS, anemia, Familial Intrahepatic Cholestasis, and bile duct obstruction and gallbladder disease.
+Postpartum Serum Bile Acid and Liver Function blood test are suggested for ICP patients to ensure overall health.
+A differential diagnosis may include underlying genetic disorder or chronic liver disease such as Hepatitis C, anemia, Familial Intrahepatic Cholestasis, and bile duct obstruction and gall bladder disease.
 Other conditions that should be ruled out are infections with hepatitis A and B, cytomegalovirus, and Epstein-Barr virus, and autoimmune hepatitis.
 With regard to the latter, antimitochondrial antibodies can be obtained to rule out primary biliary cirrhosis and anti-smooth muscle antibodies to exclude autoimmune chronic active hepatitis.
 Appropriate imaging studies should also be done to rule out obstructive cholelithiasis.